zfifteen/prime-gap-lognormal/gists/lognormal_structure/TECH_SPEC_LOGNORMAL_STRUCTURE.md

 1. Generate primes using optimized sieve (or load pre-computed)
 2. Extract consecutive prime gaps
+3. **Data quality filtering:**
+   - Remove gaps with value 0 (mathematically undefined for log transformation)
+   - Apply minimum sample size requirement: **≥1000 gaps per band**
+   - Report bands with insufficient samples as "INSUFFICIENT_DATA" (do not test)
+   - Note: Do NOT filter outliers - preserve all non-zero gaps for scientific integrity
-3. Partition gaps into bands by scale (assign each gap to band based on log10 of the smaller prime)
+4. Partition gaps into bands by scale (assign each gap to band based on log10 of the smaller prime)
-4. Apply log-transformation to gaps
+5. Apply log-transformation to gaps
-5. Fit lognormal distribution to log-transformed data using **Maximum Likelihood Estimation (MLE)**
+6. Fit lognormal distribution to log-transformed data using **Maximum Likelihood Estimation (MLE)**
    - Primary method: `scipy.stats.lognorm.fit(data)` for parameter estimation
    - Report both μ (location) and σ (scale) parameters
    - Include 95% confidence intervals via bootstrap (1000 iterations)
    - Optional validation: Compare MLE results with Method of Moments
-6. Run statistical tests for normality/lognormality
+7. Run statistical tests for normality/lognormality

 **Output:**